Deploying on Render

 load balancer

-3. If the new instance spins up successfully (you can help verify this for web services by setting up health checks), Render updates its network configuration to start sending incoming requests to the new instance:
+3. If the new instance spins up successfully (for web services, you can help verify this by setting up health checks), Render updates your current deployed commit accordingly.

 Original instance